Why a Resources Page Hurts Your Therapy Website

 You’ll notice that nowhere on this list do I suggest, “providing ways for potential patients to leave your site,” which is exactly what a resources page encourages them to do.
 It’s a safe bet that once they click a link to learn about their local Codependents Anonymous meeting or to watch that Brené Brown Ted Talk on vulnerability, you’ve lost them forever.

-People don’t actually visit your resources page
+People don’t actually visit your therapist resources page

 Here’s the other sad truth about your resources page … most people don’t visit it.
 When someone comes to your therapy website, they are looking to you to become their resource.
 They want to know about your services and how you can help them heal and grow.